nagaozen/asp-xtreme-evolution/lib/axe/docs/INSTALL.md

 8. If your server does not support MSXML 6.0 yet, install it.
 It's available at: /lib/axe/bin/msxml6.msi

-9. Create an application pool for views.
+9. Create an application pool for the application views.

-10. Create an application for /app/views and set it application pool to the one created in step 9.
+10. Set /app/views to the application pool created in step 9.

 11. That's it!
 Open a Web browser and type your domain.
-The "Welcome!" message should open.
+The "Welcome to ASP Xtreme Evolution" page should open.
-    * To test the inspect mode, just append: ?inspect=true at the end of your domain.
-Ex.: http://localhost/?inspect=true
-    * To test the URL Rewriting Filter, try to access the /defaultController/another/ page.
-Ex.: http://localhost/defaultController/another/
-    * To test the other extensions, try to check if Imager.dll is responding with ?Test=True.
-Ex.: http://localhost/cgi-bin/Imager.dll?Test=True.
-If it displays: "The specified file does not exist." it's working.
-If you are prompted to download the file it's not.